Dream SMP: History and plot

-The heavy emphasis on the roleplaying aspect of the server and their overarching plots attracted a lot of attention.
+The heavy emphasis on the roleplaying aspect of the server and their overarching plots attracted significant attention.
 According to Rich Stanton of PC Gamer, "L'Manburg was taken very seriously by its players, to the extent the nation has not only a flag but a national anthem."
 The plot was likened to live theater by Cecilia D'Anastasio of Wired, describing it as a "Machiavellian political drama".
 Ryan Broderick of Polygon described the server's plot as being played out like "a silly Game of Thrones with anime pacing", and described the story's characters as being "not unlike how the wrestler John Cena plays the wrestler John Cena inside the narrative of WWE".
 The Disc Saga was described by Julia Alexander of The Verge as a "dramatic tale of good versus evil" as Dream and TommyInnit fought over dominance in the server.

 In a 2022 interview with Variety, Dream said that the Dream SMP was just Minecraft being used as a storytelling medium as opposed to being an actual game, with GeorgeNotFound adding they do not actually "really" play Minecraft when doing Dream SMP streams.

 In November 2022, TommyInnit and Tubbo did four consecutive live streams on Twitch, starting on November 10 and ending on November 13, describing them as the Dream SMP season 1 finale.
 These four streams concluded with the server being blown up by Tubbo and Jack Manifold.
-The last part of the stream featured Dream, Tommyinnit, and Tubbo appearing on a new world with no memories of what had happened earlier in the stream.
+The last part of the stream featured Dream, TommyInnit, and Tubbo appearing on a new world with no memories of what had happened earlier in the stream.
 Tubbo later announced that all subsequent finale streams will end in the server blowing up, calling it "The Event."
 In the same stream, he hinted that season 2 may have references to season 1.

 In March 2023, Dream announced that there would likely be no season 2; in response, CaptainPuffy uploaded over 300 images taken of locations on the server at various stages on her website.

-List of Dream SMP flags
+Several members streamed on the SMP together on April 10, 2023, to defeat the Ender Dragon (a boss in Minecraft), which was inaccessible until that day due to Dream's rules.